wyoumans/node-love/README.md

 - To enable GA tracking, set an environmental variable `GA_TRACKING_CODE` with your tracking code.

-## Todos

-- Ensure initial fade in occurs after content is loaded

 ## Roadmap

 - Write tests with Zombie.js